guilherme0893/Environmental_analysis_register/README.md

 2) getAll: /overlimitData
 ```

-To insert data related to each endpoint, the method POST is used as it follows for each example.
+To insert data related to each endpoint, the method POST is used as it follows for each example, where the data types are indicated.
 ```
 samplePoints